 Alpha Architect Tail Risk ETF (CAOS)

-Alpha Architect Tail Risk ETF (CAOS) with AI Score 50/100 (Hold).
+Alpha Architect Tail Risk ETF (CAOS) trades at $90.38 with AI Score 50/100 (Grade B).
 Alpha Architect Tail Risk ETF (CAOS) is an actively managed fund focused on tail risk hedging.
-It invests in options contracts linked to the performance of large-cap company indices.
-Market cap: 0, Sector: Financial services.
+Market cap: $423.58M, Sector: Financial services.

 Alpha Architect Tail Risk ETF (CAOS) is an actively managed ETF employing options strategies to hedge against significant market declines.
 The fund targets large-cap indices, offering investors a tool to mitigate portfolio risk during periods of heightened volatility, distinguishing itself through active management in a niche market segment.